NeerajaGiri/-Factors-influence-the-home-prices-across-U.S/README.md

 **Objective:**

-Find publicly available data for key factors that influence US home prices nationally.
-Then, build a data science model that explains how these factors impacted home prices over the last 20 years.

-The project aims to build a data science model to predict U.S. home prices based on key economic factors over the last 20 years.
+Create a data science model to explain and predict U.S. home prices using key economic factors over the past 20 years.

 **Steps**

 1. **Data Collection:**

-Utilized the S&P Case-Schiller Home Price Index as a proxy for home prices, sourced from the Federal Reserve Economic Data (FRED) website.
+Used the S&P Case-Shiller Home Price Index from FRED as the home price proxy.

 2. **Key Factors:**